 An ongoing rivalry exists between stuffing lovers and dressing lovers.
 Stuffing is most often associated with being stuffed in the cavity of the Thanksgiving turkey before cooking.
-Dressing is baked in a pan and never sees the inside of the bird and is served as a side dish throughout the year.
+Dressing is baked in a pan and never sees the inside of the bird and is served as a side dish.
 Over the years, the name stuffing has taken on a different meaning and is used interchangeably with dressing.
 We need to set the record straight: stuffing is stuffed and dressing is….well….it isn’t anything.
 It’s baked all by itself.
 Southerners generally prefer dressing, typically cornbread dressing.

 I’ve been cooking for many years and have gone through many cooking phases including everything from hating to cook to preparing large gourmet spreads.
 During my gourmet cooking phase, I experimented with dressing up the dressing.
 I was snobbish and thought cornbread dressing was just too plain and simple.
 As it turns out, being plain and simple is what makes it taste so good.
 I’m over being snobbish about my food.
 I’ve come full circle back to the down home honest cooking that has fed my family for generations.
 I’m thankful to be back home and I won’t be straying again.

 An iconic Southern dish.
 Lots of onions, celery, and fresh sage combine with buttermilk cornbread, sage onion biscuits, and good quality stock.
 A must have for Thanksgiving.
 To save time, mix up the dressing and freeze uncooked.
 Thaw in the refrigerator and proceed with baking instructions.

 1 batch Southern Buttermilk Cornbread or use your favorite recipe

 1 batch Sage Onion Biscuits